rxOred/blog/content/post/analysis/anubis/anubis.md

 ![mobsf results](/img/anubis/anubis_mobsfstatic.png)

-here we can see that the application has 17 activities, 24 services, 4 recievers and 0 providers.
+here we can see that the application has 17 activities, 24 services, 4 receivers and 0 providers.

 ![apis](/img/anubis/anubis_mobsfapi.png)